 National Non-Domestic Rating Multiplier:

-Ratepayers who occupy a property with a rateable value which does not exceed £50,999 (and who are not entitled to certain other mandatory relief(s) or are liable for unoccupied property rates) will have their bills calculated using the lower small business non-domestic rating multiplier, rather than the national non-domestic rating multiplier.
+Ratepayers who occupy a property with a rateable value which does not exceed £50,999 (and who are neither entitled to certain other mandatory relief(s) nor liable for unoccupied property rates) will have their bills calculated using the lower small business non-domestic rating multiplier, rather than the standard non-domestic rating multiplier.

-Apart from properties that are exempt from business rates, each non-domestic property has a rateable value which is set by the Valuation Office Agency (VOA), an agency of Her Majesty’s Revenue and Customs.
+Apart from properties that are exempt from business rates, each non-domestic property has a rateable value which is set by the Valuation Office Agency (VOA), an agency of H M Revenue and Customs.
 They compile and maintain a full list of all rateable values, available at www.gov.uk/voa The rateable value of your property is shown on the front of your bill.
 This broadly represents the yearly rent the property could have been let for on the open market on a particular date specified in legislation.
-For the current rating list, this date was set as 1st April 2015.
+For the current rating list, this date was set as 1st April 2021.

-The Valuation Office Agency may alter the value if circumstances change.
+The VOA may alter the value if circumstances change.
 The ratepayer (and certain others who have an interest in the property) can also check and challenge the valuation shown in the list if they believe it is wrong.

 All non-domestic property rateable values are assessed at revaluations.
-The most recent revaluation took effect from 1st April 2017.
+The most recent revaluation is due to take effect from 1st April 2023.
 Revaluations ensure that business rates bills are up-to-date, more accurately reflect current rental values and relative changes in rents.
 Frequent revaluations ensure the system continues to be responsive to changing economic conditions.

 Business Rate Reliefs: